briansunter/site/site/notes/sourdough.md

   - Don't let hot (95+ F) water touch your Starter or dough

 - Starter
-  - I feed my starter 50g Rye flour, 50g all-purpose flour, and 100g water daily, which produces strong fermentation and sour flavor
+  - I feed my starter 50g Rye flour, 50g all-purpose flour, and 100g water daily, which produces vigorous fermentation and sour flavor
   - Use 10g Rye and 90g all-purpose flour for a less sour starter
 - [See my recipe here](/recipes/sourdough-starter/)

 ## Tools

 - Container for baking your bread.
   - A dutch oven is the cheapest and most versatile.
-However, lowering the dough into a hot container with high walls is kind of dangerous.
+However, lowering the dough into a hot container with high walls is dangerous.
   - An excellent dutch oven like the enamel Lodge costs around $100.
 Others like the Cruset brand are more expensive and probably not worth it
   - Dedicated breadmaking pans with low walls and a tall lid are the best options but are expensive and cost $250+.
 You can only use them for breadmaking, unlike the other options.
   - A cast iron dutch oven all in one is another excellent option.
 It has lower walls, so you can safely get the loaf inside, and I wouldn't use it independently as a cast-iron due to having to clean it so often.